KaiStephens/crimson-hat-445b/README.md

 ## Storefront Integration

 This project is designed to work with a Storefront API.
 The integration is currently set up with a placeholder implementation in `/src/app/api/products/route.ts`.
-To connect it to your actual storefront:
+To connect it to you actual storefront:

 1. Update the API route to use your specific Storefront provider's API endpoints
 2. Make sure your Storefront token is set in the `.env.local` file